Learn to Hunt

 Experience Iowa's natural beauty and all the fun our state parks offer.
 Make your online reservation for state park cabins, camping sites, shelters and lodges.

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 The Volunteer Wildlife Monitoring Program (VWMP) is for enthusiastic and sharp-eyed, sharp-eared volunteers who have a passion for wildlife and its conservation.
 With more than 1,000 species in our state, the wildlife staff can't possibly keep track of all these critters in every corner of the state.
 We need volunteers that are willing and interested in collecting data on a few important and sensitive groups of wildlife: Bald Eagles/Ospreys/Peregrine Falcons, Frogs and Toads, and Bats.

 Please read all instructions below carefully before registering.

-In 2023, we will be hosting one virtual bald eagle nest monitoring workshop and 4 frog and toad call survey workshops, two virtual and two in person in Clayton and Buena Vista Counties.
+In 2024, we will be hosting one virtual and one in person bald eagle nest monitoring workshop and 4 frog and toad call survey workshops, two virtual and two in person.
+Dates, times and registration information will be posted below.